New DOL Guidance on Joint Employment: Navigating Heightened Scrutiny and Minimizing FLSA Liability

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will review the far-reaching impact of the Department of Labor’s (DOL) recent guidelines greatly expanding joint-employer status.
+This CLE course will review the far-reaching impact of the Department of Labor’s (DOL) recent guidelines greatly expanding joint-employer status.
 Our panel will discuss the agency’s analysis of horizontal and vertical joint employment and the factors that point to joint-employer liability for wage and hour violations, as well as offer practical and strategic approaches for structuring agreements with subcontractors, independent contractors and contingent workers to minimize the risk of employer or joint-employer liability for FLSA violations.

 - Legal framework for defining employment relationship under FLSA and DOL AI 2016-1